 I'm glad it's being exposed.

-You know what a fan I personally am of Michael Horowitz, the inspector general.
+You know what a fan I personally am of Michael Horowitz, the Inspector General.

 I got a lot of faith that that will actually come about.

-And and that's that's a real scary thing, Sean.
+And that's a real scary thing, Sean.

 Well, Obama's now ratcheting up his input into the 2018 midterms.